 Housing

 The quality of the dormitory wasn't what I was used to back on New York campus in the Columbia dorms, but the friendly staff, quiet floors, and INCREDIBLE location completely make up for everything else.
 The Luxembourg subway stop right outside the door was invaluable.
-The Foyer really became a home towards the end, and I will miss it a lot. -- Summer 2019 participant
+The Foyer really became a home towards the end, and I will miss it a lot. — Past Participant

 Meals